 This test assesses pre-professional competencies that medical schools value: social skills, cultural competence, teamwork, reliability/dependability, resilience/adaptability, service orientation, capacity for improvement, ethical responsibility to self and others.
 The PREview is designed to promote holistic review of applicants such that schools can assess them more broadly.
 It is a remote proctored examination that tests applicants’ understanding of effective preprofessional behaviors; they are not expected to have mastered these behaviors.
 The PREview is a scored exam with results between 1 and 9 (9 being high); the score is reported on a scale with a rank.

-It remains to be seen whether both the SJT and CASPer will be required in future application cycles; my guess is that the SJT may supersede the CASPer and obviate the need for the latter exam.
-The CASPer is not designed specifically for medical school whereas the SJT was designed by medical schools in conjunction with the AAMC.
+It remains to be seen whether both the PREview and Casper will be required in future application cycles; my guess is that the PREview may supersede the Casper and obviate the need for the latter exam.
+The Casper is not designed specifically for medical school whereas the PREview was designed by the AAMC in conjunction with medical schools’ input.

-For information about how to prepare for these exams or to schedule a mock interview please contact me at email@example.com.
+For information about how to prepare for these exams please contact me at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consultant